hitomishiri-net/hitomishiri-net/README.md

   * **Concept:** Using physical street stickers as decentralized data carriers.
   * **Function:** Generates QR stickers that store/exchange data locally.
 It’s a physical-world Nostr client for swapping profiles and art without a central authority.
   * **Vision:** Treating the physical city as a hosting provider for a distributed network.

-### 2\.
-Stargazing Club (The Protocol of Silence)

-  * **Concept:** An anonymous school club designed to lower "social pressure."
-  * **Logic:** By sharing the non-human scale of the night sky, we reduce the friction of human egos.
-  * **Rules:** Telegram-only, no real names, no grades/classes, strictly focusing on the shared view of the sky.
-A protocol for connecting in real space while remaining anonymous.

-### 3\. draw; (Algorithmic Banquet)

-  * **Concept:** A research group generating visuals and sound through math.
-  * **Function:** Live coding with GLSL and TidalCycles.
-Viewing visuals not as a "recorded result," but as a "computational process."

 -----

 ## Personal Note